flutter/samples/add_to_app/README.md

 ## Updating Android samples and its dependencies

-* Open the top level build.gradle file in android studio
+1. Open the top level build.gradle file in Android Studio
-* Open “Upgrade Assistant” and click upgrade
+2. Open “Upgrade Assistant” and click upgrade

+### Troubleshooting Android updates

-* If after upgrading it fails to build try upgrading to a slightly less new version
+* If after upgrading it fails to build, try upgrading to a slightly less new version
-* If you get an unknown class version exception 61, 66, etc, try setting the version of Java used by modifying JAVA_HOME
+* If there's an "Unknown class version exception <VERSION NUMBER>"  try setting the version of Java used by modifying JAVA_HOME
-* If it still fails to build try checking if the Flutter code referenced in the build is up-to-date and doesn't use discontinued plugins.
+* If it still fails to build, check that the Flutter code referenced in the build is up-to-date and doesn't use discontinued plugins.
 (Common cases include “namespace”)
 * The 'project structure' -> 'modules' view can be helpful in understanding the dependency tree.
-* Once the app builds with the latest gradle/agp update any deprecated usages in app/build.gradle
+* Once the app builds with the latest gradle/agp, update any deprecated usages in app/build.gradle

 * compileSdkVersion -> sdkVersion
 * Update the target sdk version and read through each target sdk update